Questions about Body Contouring

 How Many Procedures?

-During the consultation, the surgeon will assess the overall physical health of the patient to determine what procedures should be performed, and how many in a single setting.
+During the consultation, the surgeon assesses the overall physical health of the patient to determine the procedures and how many in a single setting.
 Depending how many body parts will be addressed, as well as the extent of the surgeries, certain procedures will be grouped together.
 In many cases, the upper body will be addressed in one surgery and the lower in another.
-Staging the procedures helps to reduce the risk of complications such as blood loss and infection, as well as minimize the length of time it takes to recover.
+Staging the procedures helps to reduce the risk of complications such as blood loss and infection, as well as reduce recovery time.

 Weight Loss and Timing?